expand a page

 Common Sections

-Most pages have (or could use) sections like the following (in this order)
+Most pages have (or could use) sections like the following (roughly in this page order)

 Pages about silos, other services, and software projects sometimes have: